bbauska/W3Cx-4of5-thru-May-2024/README.md

     is no longer against the wall (otherwise it will collide again during the next animation loop execution).

-### Similar example but with the ball direction as an angle, and a single velocity variable
+<h4>Similar example but with the ball direction as an angle, and a single velocity variable</h4>

 [Try this example at JSBin](https://jsbin.com/begaci/edit): it behaves in the same way as the previous example.